-At the back of Fort’s unnatural activities there are story of the murder, greediness for power and fraud.
+At the back of Fort’s unnatural activities there is the story of the murder, greediness for power and fraud.
 Peshwa Nanashaheb had three sons Vishwasrao, Narayanrao, Madhavrao.
 After the death of Nanashaheb in the third Panipath war Madhavrao become as Peshwa.
 During the third Panipath battle Vishwasrao died.
 After the death of Vishwasrao his brother Madhavrao also died.
 At that time Narayanrao was only 16 years old.
-He became as a Peshwa in very small age.
-Because of his age his uncle Raghunathrao was take charge of the state on behalf of his young nephew.
+He became a Peshwa in very small age.
+Because of his age his uncle Raghunathrao was taken charge of the state on behalf of his young nephew.

-Sumner Singh Gardi sent a group of killers who come into the room of where sleeping Narayanrao at night withour any securities.
-Narayanrao get up and understood that he was going to be murdered.
+Sumner Singh Gardi sent a group of killers who come into the room of where sleeping Narayanrao at night without any securities.
+Narayanrao gets up and understood that he was going to be murdered.
 He was run from Raghunathrao’s chamber and shouting “Uncle save me”.
 Although he was caught by killers and cruelly killed by them.
 Cut into parts and then pull down in the river.

-Important Information :- Entry fees:- Rs.
+Rs.
 5 Each Person and Rs.
-25 Each Person For Light and Sound.
+25 Each Person for Light and Sound.

 Light and Sound Fee in Shaniwar Wada